 The Boss RC-500 Loop Station builds on the popular Boss RC-30, a 2-track looper.
 While the older unit had just two footswitches with several knobs on the upper section, the RC-500 adds an extra switch and streamlines the top.

-We were impressed by the sturdy and improved design.
-We fired up the RC-500 Loop Station via its included power source (it can also run on batteries), connected it in stereo and started looping.
+We were impressed by the sturdy and improved design as we fired up the RC-500 Loop Station via its included power source (it can also run on batteries), connected it in stereo, and started looping.

-We loved the ergonomics of the footswitches on this pedal, as they are angled towards you as you play.
+We loved the ergonomics of the footswitches on this pedal, which are angled towards you as you play.
 This was especially helpful when playing from a seated position.

 Verdict: The Boss RC-500 Loop Station is a well-designed and intuitive looper with a fantastic set of features.
-It gives the user great feedback on what is going on in the unit at all times, via its color-coded LCD screen.
-This pedal offers 13 hours of looping and can let you get experimental as well as take care of all your basic looping needs.
+It gives the user great feedback on what is going on in the unit at all times via its color-coded LCD screen.
+This pedal offers 13 hours of looping and can take care of all your basic and experimental looping needs.

 The Headrush Looperboard Advanced Performance Looper is the ultimate tool for the consummate looper.